steve-lebleu/typeplate/README.md

 }
 ```

+If you don't wish specify particular Typescript settings, skip this step.

 More info about [tsconfig.json](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).

 #### TypeORM

-If you will use Typeorm as CLI, update also the *ormconfig.json* file and fill it with your own configuration.
+If you will use Typeorm as CLI, you must update *ormconfig.json* file, and fill it with the same parameters as in your environment file.

-If you don't wish to use Typeorm CLI, skip this step.

 ```javascript
 {